Navigate to Email

 Choose your winning metric

 If you've opted to send variations A and B to a smaller group and then send the winning version to the rest, next you need to decide how the winning variation will be chosen.
 You can choose the winner based on Opens by delivered, Clicks by delivered, or Clicks by opens.
+(Learn more about how HubSpot calculates these metrics in this article.)

 Time to gather test results